Kephalaia Gnostica

 5,86. Μοναχος εραστης κενοδοξιας εστιν ος προ απαθειας δοξασθηναι υπο των ανθρωπων προσδοκαι, ταπεινος δε πνεμα εστιν ος ουδε μετα την ψυχης υγιειαν δοξης παρρα των ανθρωπων επιθυμει.

 V,87.
-THE knowledge of seconds is in the first, and that of the first in it; but the second is not known.
+THE knowledge of seconds is in the first, and that of the first is in it; but the second is not known.

 5,87. Η δευτερα γνωσις εν τηι πρωτηι θεωριαι και αυτη εν τηι αυτηι.